cjoana/cjoana.github.io/hobbies.md

 # Hobbies

+&nbsp;

 ## Chess

-I play regulary, in the **Daly** modallity of chess.com, where the player has 3 days to make a single move (so one game last for several weeks!, usually).
-I eventually play some tournaments in local clubs wherever I live.
+I play quite regulary, mostly in the *Daily* modallity of chess.com, where the player has 3 days to make a single move (so one game last for several weeks!, usually), perfect for limited time.
+I eventually play some tournaments in the local club wherever I live.

 If you like, you can challange me an online game at [Chess.com](https://www.chess.com/member/cjoana).